 Policy discretion probably survives: Article 52(1) still leaves ample room for socio-economic recalibration, but it requires the legislature to demonstrate - not merely assert - that the objective pursued is weighty, that no equally effective but less-restrictive alternative exists, and that the essence of the right remains intact.
-Baseline questions are routinely managed case-by-case within that proportionality test: the Court has long assessed when reliance crystallises and how far a rollback may reach.
+Baseline questions are managed case-by-case within that proportionality test.
 Legitimate-expectations analysis performs a complementary function here, protecting those who have ordered their affairs - or, in the CSRD/CSDDD context, those whose rights-monitoring activities depend on the existing regime - from abrupt and unexplained reversal.

 The Charter's architecture does arguably not point the other way.
-Article 52(5) certainly distinguishes "rights" from "principles", but it also obliges the Union to respect and promote those principles in its legislation.
-Once the legislature has done so by translating, say, Article 37's environmental mandate into concrete disclosure or due-diligence duties, the resulting floor engages the rights dimension of the Charter and cannot be lowered without satisfying Article 52(1).
+Article 52(5) certainly distinguishes "rights" from "principles", but Article 51.1 also obliges the Union to the rights and observe the principles and promote the application thereof, including then in its legislation.
+Once the legislature has done so by translating, say, Article 37's environmental mandate into concrete disclosure or due-diligence duties, the resulting floor arguably engages the rights dimension of the Charter and cannot be lowered without satisfying Article 52(1).
 In short, non-regression does not collapse the rights/principles distinction; it prevents a principle that has already been operationalised from being emptied of content without persuasive justification.

 A further rebuttal concerns a possible appeal to Kotnik, invoking the judgment for its reference to the institutions' broad policy margin.
 Yet Kotnik simultaneously affirms that, once the Commission-through soft-law guidelines-has given "precise, unconditional and concordant assurances", it is self-bound and may depart from those assurances only on compelling grounds.
-Far from undermining non-regression, Kotnik therefore arguably underlines a core premise: institutions that have consciously induced reliance - whether among workers in global value chains or among civil-society actors who use CSRD data to hold companies accountable - cannot later dismantle the framework without an evidence-rich explanation.33 The same dynamic is reinforced by the Interinstitutional Agreement on Better Law-Making of 201634, in which Parliament, Council and Commission jointly commit to fundamental-rights impact assessments and to proportionality checks whenever they propose to adopt, amend or repeal major legislation.
+Far from undermining non-regression, Kotnik therefore arguably underlines a core premise: institutions that have consciously induced reliance - whether among workers in global value chains or among civil-society actors who use CSRD data to hold companies accountable - cannot later dismantle the framework without an evidence-rich explanation.34 The same dynamic is reinforced by the Interinstitutional Agreement on Better Law-Making of 201635, in which Parliament, Council and Commission jointly commit to fundamental-rights impact assessments and to proportionality checks whenever they propose to adopt, amend or repeal major legislation.
 That agreement thus converts Better-Regulation methodology into a cross-institutional yardstick against which any rollback of Charter-implementing acts will be measured.